How to Open Japanese Rice Balls

 4. Easy style

-This kind of Onigiri package with a simple bag is the easiest type.
-All you need is just opening a bag of the Onigiri.
+This kind of rice ball package with a simple bag is the easiest type.
+All you need is just opening a bag of the rice ball.

-Did this Onigiri guide help for how to open?
+Did this rice ball guide help for how to open?
 This Japanese food is really affordable and easy to get anywhere in Japan.
 Find your favorite flavors!
 For more info about Japanese food and culture, check these articles below.